njavah/learngit/readme.txt

 git tracks change  of files  1
 234567
 89 10
-create a new branch is quick and simple
+create a new branch is quick and simple bug